-It feels good to wash with good soap, and it feels even better to give good soap to others.
+It feels good to wash with good soap, and it feels even better to give your beautiful soap to others.

 Soap is considered by many to be the ultimate luxury item.
 People are willing to pay a lot for something they know will make them feel pampered.

 When I began soap making, the finishing techniques were not at the top of my list.
-My Soap Edges were not smooth.
+My Soap Edges weren’t smooth.

-I liked the rustic look and thought it looked very natural.
+I liked the rustic look and thought it looked really natural.

-Over the years I have changed my soap style and I do enjoy a pretty finished bar of soap to both look at and use.
+Over the years I’ve changed my soap style and I do enjoy a nicely finished bar of soap to both look at and use.

-Soap edgers are one of the easiest ways to professionally finish your soap edges.
+Soap edgers or soap bevellers are one of the easiest ways to professionally finish your soap edges.

 Another great way to use the soap scraps is to place them in a bottle with 3 times the amount of hot water as the soap scraps.
 This soap that you create will be perfect for washing dishes, cleaning the floor or even the bathtub and toilet.